-If the flag is on, the user must have Edit Issue permission on a parent issue to adjust its subissues.
-In other words, direct sub-issues (or children issues) are treated as if they are part of the parent issue, and therefore adding sub-issues, removing sub-issues and rearranging subissues is actually changing the parent issue - for which the Edit Issue permission is required.
+When this option is selected on the Structure Details (see page 324) page, the user must have Edit Issue permission for a parent issue in order to adjust its sub-issues.
+In other words, direct sub-issues (or children issues) are treated as if they are part of the parent issue; therefore, adding sub-issues, removing sub-issues and rearranging sub-issues is actually changing the parent issue - for which the Edit Issue permission is required.